Nowaiihozay/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+We have different sizes our codes must fit, as well as the broswer being able to read your code is key.

 2. Talk about 3 different things you can do to ensure your website is accessible.
+I would say that the colors we use must be viewer friendly to the eye, when using google fonts to make them scaleable, and semantic tags helps with accessibilty.

 3. How would you explain the concept of a variable to someone new to programming?
+Id say that a variable is used to store manytypes of data.
+An example would be storing a number, a string, and a true or false statement.

 4. What is the purpose of using functions in code?
+To write as little code as possble.

-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? array-name[index-number].key-name

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.